 Pricing Performance – More Than Margin Lift

-Before we begin, it’s critical to understand how the objectives of the pricing organization align with the business strategy.
+Before we begin, it’s critical to understand how the objectives and pricing strategy of the pricing organization align with the business strategy.
 The “lore” of pricing is filled with heroic stories of multi-million dollar margin lifts from pricing programs.
 “Increased gross margin $50 MM” sounds glorious on a press release.
-What that soundbite doesn’t acknowledge was the fact that the selling team did nothing else and revenue growth crawled to a total halt.
+What that soundbite doesn’t acknowledge was the fact that the selling team did nothing else and revenue growth crawled to a total halt for a trivial lift in income .
+Effective pricing requires a broader view.

 A better approach is to try to understand your organization’s perspective on margin growth vs. volume growth and support it appropriately.
+Analysis of past performance and profitability is key.
 Consider for a moment, that all three of the following are perfectly reasonable asks of your pricing team (which I’ve personally implemented):

 - “We’re in trouble; we need 200 bps of margin lift to remain funded.
 Find it, starting with the unprofitable customers.
 Unleash the Hounds!”